 Some older motherboards used to have these units built-in, and they could generate display even when paired with a CPU without integrated graphics.
 Today, virtually no motherboards have it.

-Connecting your display cable to your motherboard won’t give you a display if your CPU lacks integrated graphics.
+Connecting your video cable to your motherboard won’t give you anything if your CPU lacks integrated graphics.

 How to Fix